matheussartori/lol-loot-simulator/README.md

 ## Services

 This application is composed with multiple services.
-They were splitted into microservices not just to make it easier to maintain and to scale, but also because of learning purposes.
+They were split into microservices mainly because of learning purposes.

 <table>
   <thead>